PHACDataHub/node-microservices-demo/README.md

 Since [APIs are mandatory](https://www.canada.ca/en/government/system/digital-government/policies-standards/government-canada-enterprise-architecture-framework.html#toc04:~:text=expose%20services%2C%20including%20existing%20ones%2C%20through%20APIs), the API forms a core part of this service.
 Living in the API folder, this is a [GraphQL](https://graphql.org) API that reads from/writes to tables in the database, and produces only JSON as an output.
 It's narrow scope allows for tightly scoped database permissions, and makes security profiling of "normal" behaviour tractable.

+While The TBS Standard on APIs says that APIs should use REST "[by default](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/government-canada-standards-apis.html#:~:text=APIs%20must%20follow%20the%20RESTful%20model%20by%20default.)", this demo extercises the latitude to go beyond the default (it's been confirmed with TBS this is allowed) and use GraphQL because [it allows for composition](https://www.apollographql.com/docs/federation/federated-types/composition/).
+Services built with composition in mind turn themselves into building blocks that can be combined in various ways to allow the organization as a whole to quickly adapt to shifting demands (hence calls for a "[composable enterprise](https://www.gartner.com/en/doc/465932-future-of-applications-delivering-the-composable-enterprise)").

 See the [API documentation](api/README.md) for more details.

 ## The Migrations service